lst97/lst97-dev/src/app/(frontend)/components/games/typo-sync/components/ui/README.md

 - **GameControls.tsx**
   Provides the main game control panel, including audio file upload, keystroke map generation, and playback mode selection.

-- **GameStats.tsx**
-  Displays real-time and session-based game statistics such as score, WPM, accuracy, streaks, and timing histograms.

-- **InGameOverlay.tsx**
-  Renders live overlays during gameplay, including progress bars, score, WPM, accuracy, streak, reaction time, and upcoming words.

 - **KeyboardLayout.tsx**
   Shows a visual keyboard layout for finger positioning and a heatmap of key usage, adapting to the current game state.

+- **overlay/**
+  Contains overlay UI components rendered above the main game, such as:
+  - **PauseOverlay.tsx**: Displays a modal overlay when the game is paused, with options to resume or stop the game.
+  - **PostGameStatsOverlay.tsx**: Shows detailed statistics and insights after a game session ends.
+  - **InGameOverlay.tsx**  Renders live overlays during gameplay, including progress bars, score, WPM, accuracy, streak, reaction time, and upcoming words.

 ## Usage